bridgekat/c-project-extension-group-48/README.md

 When executed by your emulator, **it will put pixel data into a designated part of the emulator's memory**.
 This part is called the "framebuffer".
 As mentioned in [`extension/entry.s`](extension/entry.s), some arguments will need to be specified by the emulator before the program starts:

 1. The **stack pointer `sp`**.
 Since the stack is assumed to be descending, you should give `sp` an initial value large enough to prevent stack overflow.
-(We used 524288)
+(We used 524276)
 2. The initial value of `*sp` should be a 32-bit integer indicating the **starting address of the framebuffer (in bytes)**.
-You can set it to be the same as `sp` (i.e. place the framebuffer immediately after the stack) but anywhere convenient will be OK.
+You can set it to be `sp + 12` (i.e. place the framebuffer immediately after the stack) but anywhere convenient will be OK.
 3. The initial value of `*(sp + 4)` should be a 32-bit integer indicating the **width of the framebuffer (in pixels)**.
 Similarly, `*(sp + 8)` should be a 32-bit integer indicating the **height of the framebuffer (in pixels)**.

 The framebuffer will be used by the program as a 2D array of 32-bit integers stored in row-major order.
 It should contain the final image after the program halts.
 Each array element contains 4 bytes, but only the least significant 3 bytes will be used: lowest byte is the red component, then green, then blue (refer to the `setPixel` function in [`extension/raytracer.mu`](extension/raytracer.mu#L119)).
 Be sure to reserve at least `4 * width * height` bytes of memory for the framebuffer.
 You may have to increase the total memory of your emulator if you want high-resolution images.